tiepdotme/redant-home/_posts/2014-03-21-helping-plando-redefine-career.md

 time: ''
 redirect_from: []
 date_published: ! ' 2014-01-02'
 description: 'The world of employment and careers is due for a shakeup.
-We've been helping Plando build a career management platform that we think will fundamentally change the careers landscape.'
+We have been helping Plando build a career management platform that we think will fundamentally change the careers landscape.'